 This ebook by Howard Culbertson was originally published by what is now The Foundry under ISBN number 083-411-4186.
 This NMI mission book has been somewhat updated for this eBook version.

 I've always loved Nazarene General Assemblies.
 The first one I remember attending was in 1960.
 I was 13 years old.
 I sat there in Kansas City's Municipal Auditorium, enthralled.
 I recall looking down on the delegates with dismay as they agreed to raise the church voting age from 12 to 15.
 That day, they took my voting rights away.
 Still, I loved it all.
 One of my favorite areas was the exhibit hall.
 There were displays from countries around the world.
 In 1903, Nazarene founder Phineas F. Bresee wrote: "The impulse of the sanctified heart ... is to preach the gospel to every creature."
 That seemed very evident as I wandered through that display area.

-Through the years, we've done some experimenting to elicit the resources to fulfill the Great Commission.
+Through the years, we've done some experimenting to elicit the resources to fulfill Christ's Great Commission.
 Naturally, we still have weaknesses we're looking to shore up.
-On the whole, however, our balanced fund-raising has some awesome strengths.
+On the whole, however, our balanced fundraising has some awesome strengths.
 We've tried to keep our attack balanced.
 We've worked hard at increasing our attacks on satanic strongholds.

-I close this little book by hearkening back to a football analogy: Nazarene financing of world evangelism has been a balanced attack, and it has worked.
+I close this little book by hearkening back to a football analogy: Nazarene financing of world evangelism has been a balanced attack1, and it has worked.